On This Page:

 - Consider clinical trials.
 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment today was approved through a clinical trial.
 The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.

-Do not wait for your doctors to bring up molecular profiling, clinical trials or other treatment options.
+Do not wait for your doctors to bring up these tests or treatment options.
 Tell them what interests you.

-For more free information about pancreatic cancer treatment options, contact a Patient Central Associate.
-Associates can give you lists of specialists near you, run a personalized clinical trial search or connect you to the Know Your Tumor® precision medicine service.
+For more free information about pancreatic cancer treatment options, contact a PanCAN Patient Services Case Manager.
+Case Managers can give you lists of specialists near you, run a personalized clinical trial search or connect you to the Know Your Tumor® precision medicine service.

 Communicate with Your Healthcare Team